chrisdartw/USB2TTL/USB2TTL.md

 README
 ===========================
-Compare the advantages and disadvantages of the following USB to TTL converters.
+Compare the advantages and disadvantages of the popular USB to TTL converters.

 ****